-Coordinators: Ute Werner
+Coordinators: U. Werner

 Part of the modules: Insurance Management I (p.
-34)[IW4BWLFBV6], Insurance Management II (p.
-35)[IW4BWLFBV7]
+31)[IW4BWLFBV6], Insurance Management II (p.
+32)[IW4BWLFBV7]

-ECTS Credits Hours per week Term Instruction language 4.5 3/0 Winter / Summer Term de exam (50 percent).
+ECTS Credits Hours per week Term Instruction language 4,5 3/0 Winter / Summer Term de

-The assessment consists of oral presentations (incl. papers) within the lecture (according to Section 4 (2), 3 of the examination regulation) and a final oral exam (according to Section 4 (2), 2 of the examination regulation).
-The overall grade consists of the assessment of the oral presentations incl. papers (50 percent) and the assessment of the oral
+The assessment consists of oral presentations and term papers within the lecture (according to Section 4 (2), 3 of the examination regulation) and a final oral exam (according to Section 4 (2), 2 of the examination regulation).
+The overall grade consists of the assessment of the oral presentations and term papers (50 percent) and the assessment of the oral exam (50 percent).